-alisa molinely
+alisa mahuly

-Dean of Students and Director of Campus Life
+Alisa M. Lively Dean of Students and Director of Campus Life

 MISSION STATEMENT OF WEST VIRGINIA WESLEYAN COLLEGE

 West Virginia Wesleyan College challenges its students to a life-long commitment to develop their intellectual, ethical, spiritual, and leadership potential and to set and uphold standards of excellence.